The Ultimate Guide to Hiring Remote Employees

 People working away from the office have fewer distractions and the flexibility of the work means they can often choose hours which are best for them.

-A Global Workplace Analytics study found that 53 per cent of remote workers are likely to work overtime compared to 28 per cent of office-based workers.
+A Global Workplace Analytics study found that 53% of remote workers are likely to work overtime compared to 28% of office-based workers.
 In another PGI study, 80% of remote workers reported improved morale.

 In addition to the benefits to employers, remote working can also be advantageous to employees.
 The flexibility enables remote employees to plan their own schedule and create a better work-life balance, as well as work in an environment tailored to their own preferences.